Brand Names at the Dollar Store

 Brand name products are showing up in dollar stores in ever-increasing numbers.
-Dove, LOreal and Quaker are just three of the brands you will have seen at Dollarama in recent months, all priced at $2 or less.
-You have to wonder how its possible.
+Dove, L’Oreal and Quaker are just three of the brands you will can find at Dollarama, most at a lot less than grocery chains can sell for.

 But, as I discovered, cutting out the middleman is only part of the story.

-When Dollarama did its initial public offering on the stock market, that also signaled to the vendor community that dollar stores are here to stay and theyre only going to get bigger, he said.
+When Dollarama did its initial public offering on the stock market, that also signalled to the vendor community that dollar stores are here to stay and they’re only going to get bigger, he said.

 Unilever, Proctor and Gamble and other CPG companies started to design products specifically for dollar stores.
 The idea was to be able to sell their wares for $2 or less without it being an 80 per cent discount on the product.
-Usually, that means smaller packaging.
-When you see full sized products like Dove body wash in Dollarama, said Mr. Douchette, its usually because Unilever has changed the packaging or something has only six months shelf life left.
+Usually, that meant smaller packaging.
+At that time, when you saw full sized products like Dove body wash in Dollarama, said Mr. Douchette, it was usually because Unilever has changed the packaging or something has only six months shelf life left.

 Now, of course, most, if not all of the cereals, soaps and other products you see in-store, are all full-sized, albeit at slightly higher prices.
 Dollar Tree has also added a lot of brand name food and other products to their stores, although at the $1.50 cdn. price point they sell for, most are in smaller packages.